khakhalin/notes/keywords/svm.md

 > At this point (ESL p133) I give up for now.
 It seems that math around p134 is not how SVMs are actually implemented anyways, so it can probably wait.
 I'll rivisit this once I read the actual SVM chapter.

 In practice, SVMs are  used in combination with **Kernel tricks** (see [[kernels]]), such as radial basis kernels [[RBF]].
 This produces simple yet expressive models, where the classification is encoded by a single vector (and also the set of kernels).
-Allegedly, as of 2010s they were still SOTA for some niche operations, but appear to have been replaced by ensemble methods ([[05_Ensembles]]) later.
+Allegedly, as of 2010s they were still SOTA for some niche operations, but appear to have been replaced by ensemble methods ([[ensembles]]) later.

 # History